Pascalrjt/InformationSecurityWeb/README.md

 ## Analysis on Encryption Time

+- In our encryption, it turns out that RC4 has the slowest encryption time.
+This occurs because PHP doesn't directly support this encryption algorithm.
+Because of this, we have to manually make this encryption type ourself.
+This is why RC4 has the slowest time in our website.

 ## Viewing user profile / data
 - After the user logs-in, they are able to view their data by going to the `profile` menu.
 - Once they click it, the website will redirect them to their profile where it will pull their data from the database and decrypt it using `openssl_decrypt` with the same `cipher` and `key` as it was encrypted.
 Their `ID card` image remains in base64 after the decryption as html supports displaying base64 images.